mikeymischief/mikeymischief.github.io/_posts/2020-9-12-autumn-cube-draft.md

 <img src="/images/decks/200912_Golgari_Midrange.jpg" alt="Golgari Midrange" width="600"/>

 This is a midrange deck with not much focus.
-It plays a bunch of green and black cards with some Survival of the Fittest synergies that didn't interact with the graveyard too much.
-Originally, the deck was a Birthing Pod deck but also didn't employ many of the tool box creatures known in that deck.
+It plays a bunch of green and black cards with some **Survival of the Fittest** creatures synergies, but ones that didn't interact with the graveyard too much.
+Originally, the deck was a **Birthing Pod** deck but also didn't employ many of the tool box creatures known in that deck.
 Jeddy was wise to change this to a generic midrange build, he got more wins because of it.

 ----